microcontrollersig/brian-led-matrix-petrol-signs/code/d1mini/README.md

 2. Unzip CH341SER_WIN_3.5.ZIP .
 3. Open the CH341SER_WIN_3.5 folder and run SETUP.EXE

+Alternatively, a copy of the windows driver is also included in the zip file you download in the next step.

 ### Use ESPHome Flasher (easiest method)

 1. Need to complete steps from [here](https://github.com/microcontrollersig/brian-led-matrix-petrol-signs/blob/main/README.md#software)